 There are many other reasons you may want to consider a Prenuptial Agreement.

-A Prenuptial Agreement should be discussed with an attorney who has experience preparing this type of document.
-It is important that it be drafted clearly and that it contain all the agreements you and your fiance have discussed.
+You should discuss your DC Prenup Agreement with an attorney who has experience preparing this type of document.
+It is important that it be drafted clearly and that it contains all the agreements you and your fiance have discussed.

 It is important to understand what is included in a Prenuptial Agreement and to begin the process with a family law attorney well in advance of your planned wedding date.
 This will ensure that both you and your fiance have a chance to discuss the terms of the Agreement without feeling pressured by a wedding date that is approaching quickly.